 - Carpenter Ants and Termites: These two pests are the most bothersome structural pests in New Hampshire.
 Termites cause damage by eating wood, while carpenter ants excavate galleries in wood to rear their young.
 Both pests can damage your summer cabin or camp.

-New clients can schedule and pay for Homecare Green online by clicking here!
+New clients can schedule Homecare Green online by clicking here!
 Homecare Green protects your home and family from over 50 common household pests, including mice, carpenter ants, and stinging insects.

 With activities like hiking, canoeing, fishing, and water parks easily accessible, your New Hampshire adventure is likely to include a lot of time outdoors.
 And this means contact with some potentially dangerous pests.